Β-Lactoglobulin: Clinical significance

-As milk is a known allergen, manufacturers in European Union need to prove the presence or absence of β-lactoglobulin to ensure their labelling satisfies the requirements of the EC Directive.
-Food testing laboratories can use enzyme linked immunosorbent assay methods to identify and quantify β-lactoglobulin in food products.
+Due to the allergenic potential of cow's milk (i.e., lactose intolerance), manufacturers in European Union are required to evidence the presence or absence of β-lactoglobulin on labels for food products containing milk to satisfy the requirements of the EC Directive; this is typically determined by food testing laboratories using enzyme linked immunosorbent assay to identify and quantify the BLG in said products.

-Though β-lactoglobulin is considered a major allergen, the protective impact of the consumption of raw milk has been shown to dependent on the protein-content of the whey fraction and thus of β-lactoglobulin.
-This great contrast, on the one hand an allergen and on the other protective, has now been linked with its ability to carry micronutrient.
-When β-lactoglobulin carried micronutrient it acted tolerogenic and protected against allergy development.
-However, when the loading was missing, it turned into an allergen.

-Laboratory polymerization of β-lactoglobulin by microbial transglutaminase reduces its allergenicity in children and adults with an IgE-mediated cow's milk allergy.
+Although β-lactoglobulin is considered a major allergen, the protective effects of consuming raw cow's milk - namely its ability to transport micronutrients - has been shown to depend on the protein content of the whey fraction, thus of β-lactoglobulin.
+Studies have shown that BLG carrying micronutrients acted as a tolerogen, protecting against allergy development.
+However, when micronutrients were absent, BLG acted as an allergen.
+Laboratory polymerization of β-lactoglobulin by microbial transglutaminase can reduce its allergenic potential in both children and adults with an IgE-mediated cow's milk allergy.

 Biotechnology

 Cow breeding

-In 2018 it was announced that genetically modified cows were grown.
-The cows had their β-Lactoglobulin producing genes removed by a zygote-mediated deletion process.
-The goal is to produce milk without this allergen.
+In 2018, the first genetically modified cows without β-Lactoglobulin-producing genes were produced by zygotic deletion of the BLG gene locus.
+Ongoing study aims to produce raw milk without the BLG allergen.

 Recombinant production

-In September 2023, the European Innovation Council funded a Hydrocow project by Solar Foods, which aims to produce BLG with the help of Xanthobacter hydrogen-oxidizing bacteria, carbon dioxide and electricity.
+In September 2023, the European Innovation Council funded a "Hydrocow" project, by Solar Foods, aiming to produce BLG with the help of Xanthobacter hydrogen-oxidizing bacteria, carbon dioxide and electricity.